Understanding the Rerank Fine-tuning Results

 When was George Washington born?{George Washington was born at Popes Creek in Westmoreland County, in the British colony of Virginia.,Washington, D.C., formally the District of Columbia and commonly called Washington or D.C., is the capital city of the United States., George Washington was born in 1732.}George Washington was born in 1732.31/3

-What is the capital of the United States?{Capital punishment (the death penalty) has existed in the United States since before the United States was a country. ,Washington, D.C. (also known as simply Washington or D.C., and officially as the District of Columbia) is the capital of the United States.}Washington, D.C. (also known as simply Washington or D.C., and officially as the District of Columbia) is the capital of the United States21/2
+What is the capital of the United States?{Capital punishment has existed in the United States since before the United States was a country. ,Washington, D.C. (also known as simply Washington or D.C., and officially as the District of Columbia) is the capital of the United States.}Washington, D.C. (also known as simply Washington or D.C., and officially as the District of Columbia) is the capital of the United States21/2

 Given these two samples we could calculate the mean reciprocal rank as ((1/3)+(1/2))/2=5/12or 0.42.